-With the Fourth of July come fireworks, crowds on the Benjamin Franklin Parkway, and The Public’s Health's annual post about the dangers of ingesting wire bristles hot off the grill.
+With the Fourth of July come fireworks, crowds on the Benjamin Franklin Parkway, and our annual post about the dangers of ingesting wire bristles hot off the grill.
 Although we hate to cast a pall of threat over the holiday weekend, we figure its best to share information that can prevent trips to the emergency room.

 The wire bristles on brushes used to clean grills can break loose, rest on the surface of the grill, cling to food as it’s being cooked, and subsequently be swallowed—causing lacerations, puncture wounds, risk of infection, and excruciating pain.